BenHammersley/Arduino-Analog-Sensor-Webservices/README.md

 http://x.x.x.x/debug/ gives you a very useful constantly-refreshing status page

-http://x.x.x.x/analogRead/1 will give you the human readable value of the analog pin 1
+http://x.x.x.x/analogRead/1 will give you the human readable value of the analog pin 1 (There are pins numbered 0,1,2,3,4,and 5)

 http://x.x.x.x/analogRead/all will give you the human readable values of all of the analog pins.